 The standard engine was a 10.5:1-compression 360-bhp version of the 429.
 Things quickly got serious with the 370-bhp Cobra variant, which had an 11.3:1 squeeze, different heads, a high-lift cam, and a 700-cfm Holley four-barrel on a high-rise manifold.
 With the available shaker scoop, this engine was called the 429 Cobra Jet Ram-Air, but stayed at 370 bhp.

-Among the good points of the car's larger size were good comfort and quiet operation.
+Among the better points of this muscle car's larger size were good comfort and quiet operation.

 Ordering the Drag Pack with the Cobra engine added Traction-Lok 3.91:1 or Detroit Locker 4.30:.1 gears, a mechanical-lifter cam, oil cooler, forged aluminum pistons, four-bolt mains, and a 780-cfm four-barrel, for a 375-bhp rating.
 (Early '70 ads also listed the genuine Boss 429 as a Torino Cobra option, though few were installed.)

-With a rear-heavy design, the Torino Cobra's rear wheels had good dig for quick starts.
+With a rear-heavy design, the 1970 Ford Torino Cobra's rear wheels had good dig for quick starts.

 Torino Cobras weren't as brutally overpowering as some rival big-blocks, but they were strong enough on the street.
 Part of the car's heft actually helped performance: With so much weight in the tail, dig off the line was excellent and its 0-60 mph sprints were extremely competitive.
 Handling was surprisingly composed, comfort was high, and Cobras -- those without solid lifters -- were quiet.
 Evidently, middle age has its good points.